Glen Rix is a writer who enjoys researching the local history of her hometown in Nottinghamshire, England.

 So that when she blesseth thee,

-Symbolism of the Eleven Balls of Marzipan on Simnel Cakes
+The symbolism of the 11 Balls of Marzipan on Simnel Cakes

-A Simnel cake is a light fruit cake covered in a layer of marzipan and traditionally decorated with eleven balls of marzipan to represent the eleven disciples of Jesus Christ; eleven being the twelve original disciples minus the traitor Judas Iscariot, whose act of betrayal led to the crucifixion of Jesus.
+A Simnel cake is a light fruit cake covered in a layer of marzipan and traditionally decorated with eleven balls of marzipan to represent eleven disciples of Jesus Christ (eleven being the twelve original disciples minus the traitor Judas Iscariot, whose act of betrayal led to the capture and crucifixion of Jesus).
+It was traditionally baked as a Mothering Sunday treat but nowadays is often eaten during Easter.

 Legend has it that the cake was named for Lambert Simnel, a pretender to the throne of England who was pardoned for his crimes and then worked in the kitchens of Henry VII of England circa 1500 C.E.